radoslavtomas/valForm/README.md

 ## valForm

-valForm is lightweight javascript form validation library (26kb minified, 8kb gzip) inspired by Rick Harrison's validate.js - [http://rickharrison.github.io/validate.js](http://rickharrison.github.io/validate.js).

-valForm does not have any dependencies, it's fully customizable and provides some basic validation methods and also tools to easily change/add different methods to your liking and needs.
+valForm is lightweight javascript form validation library (26kb minified, 8kb gzip).
+It doesn't have any dependencies, it's fully customizable and provides some basic validation methods and also tools to easily change/add different methods to your liking and needs.

 It will also accept asynchronous validation methods.

-You should not forget about strong server side validation as well!

 valForm uses javascript MutationObserver interface to watch for changes on the DOM which means it will always have fresh state of your form fields even these would be added dynamically.

+See demo and full documentation [here](https://valformjs.com/demo).

+You should though never forget about strong server side validation as well!

 ### Installation